 - Tech push/pull demand: the action against climate change has to be supported through technological innovation and the stimulation of behavioral change;

 - Knowledge dissemination: sharing and spreading the knowledge acquired during the path towards the smart city transformation is considered as actions of crucial importance.

 To ensure the high involvement of citizens during projects and stimulate a change in their behavior, a Living Lab methodology has been chosen.
 In this way, technological solutions can be tested in a real-life environment through the active involvement of the city’s inhabitants.
 As suggested by Joost Brinkman, Manager of the Amsterdam Smart City program between 2009 and 2011, “the essence of the Amsterdam approach is that Living Labs are being used for the projects.
 Involving citizens is essential since the tested technologies are useless without acceptance and experience”.
 This choice is consistent with the objectives of the strategy and its key principles.

 Another important activity that has been carried out during the planning phase is the definition of a new organization able to ensure the proper implementation of projects, which is described as an “open platform that unites public and private parties and acts independently”.
-This organization has been called Amsterdam Smart City and structured as a foundation.
+This organization has been called Amsterdam Smart City and is structured as a foundation.
 Moreover, it has been split into various working groups with specific roles and responsibilities: Focus Group; Sponsor Group; Communication Group, Project Group, and Work Group.